nlicalzi/launch_school/ls170_networking_foundations/lesson_3/review_cards.md

 * URL Encoding
   * What do we call the technique whereby certain characters in a URL are replaced with an ASCII code?
 (What is URL encoding?)
   * How can we include non-ASCII, unsafe, or reserved characters in a URL?
 (When must a character be URL encoded?)
-  * What is represented by `%` followed by two hex digits in the contest of a URL?
+  * What is represented by `%` followed by two hex digits in the context of a URL?
 (What reserved symbol denotes the start of a URL encoded character?)
   * What are two different ways to encode a space in a query parameter?
 (What do the following represent: %20 and +?)
 * HTTP
   * What command line tool can we use to issue HTTP requests?
 (What is `curl`?)